 THE UGLY – Trans fats found in highly processed food.
 Manufacturers love using it because it is cheap and it is shelf-stable.
 Research has shown consistently that trans fats increase our LDL (bad) cholesterol and decrease our HDL (good) cholesterol.
-In addition, long term intake of trans fat has been shown to promote inflammation and leads to more health issues and complaints.
+In addition, long-term intake of trans fat has been shown to promote inflammation and leads to more health issues and complaints.

 THE BAD – Saturated fats found in animal sources and some plants (coconut and palm oil) are solid at room temperature.
-It has been found that a diet in saturated fat, especially, animal saturated fat has been shown to increase LDL (bad) cholesterol.
+It has been found that a diet of saturated fat, especially, animal saturated fat has been shown to increase LDL (bad) cholesterol.

 What about Omega-6?

 - Omega-6 in a small amount confers no health concerns but a high intake of processed food and eating out leads to overconsumption of soybean, safflower, and corn oil.
 An imbalance of omega-6 to omega-3 consumption can increase our inflammatory level and lead to many chronic health issues.